r-u-there/UThere/README.md

-# UThere application first initialization
+# UThere application back-end initialization

 A brief guide for running the project.